On a conjecture of Pappas and Rapoport: On scheme-theoretic local model diagrams

-Here $\prism_{R^{\sharp+}}$ denotes the perfect prism $(W(R^+), \mathrm{ker}\theta=(\xi))$.
-Note that the definition of the de Rham period sheaves in \cite{GuoReinecke} differs from ours by a Frobenius twist, see Definition 2.3, Warning 2.4 in \textit{loc. cit.}, but their arguments work verbatim.
-We conclude that the following diagram commutes (cf. \cite[Lemma 2.18]{ImaiKatoYoucis})
+where $\prism_{R^{\sharp+}}$ denotes the perfect prism $(W(R^+), \mathrm{ker}\theta=(\xi))$.\footnote{Note that the definition of the de Rham period sheaves in \cite{GuoReinecke} differs from ours by a Frobenius twist, see Definition 2.3, Warning 2.4 in \textit{loc. cit.}, but their arguments work verbatim.} Therefore we have a commutative diagram (cf. \cite[Lemma 2.18]{ImaiKatoYoucis})

-Here the left vertical map is the map from Lemma \ref{Lem:IntegralDeRhamComparison} composed with inverting $p$ and the bottom horizontal map is the map from Lemma \ref{Lem:DdRFiltration}.
-The right vertical map is the comparison isomorphism from equation \eqref{Eq:ComparisonIsomorphisms}.
+where the left vertical map is the one in Lemma \ref{Lem:IntegralDeRhamComparison} (composed with inverting $p$); the bottom horizontal map is as in Lemma \ref{Lem:DdRFiltration}; and the right vertical map comes from Equation \eqref{Eq:ComparisonIsomorphisms}.